2019 WTA Finals: Singles

 On 14 October, defending champion Elina Svitolina was announced to be the seventh qualifier.

 Elina Svitolina opened the season with an unsuccessful title defense at the Brisbane International, where she lost her first match to the previous year's finalist, Aliaksandra Sasnovich.
 She rebounded by reaching the quarterfinals of the Australian Open, where she was defeated by eventual champion Naomi Osaka in straight sets.
-Svitolina then reached three semifinals in a row at the Qatar Total Open losing to Halep, Dubai Tennis Championships losing to Bencic and the BNP Paribas Open losing to Andreescu.
+Svitolina then reached three semifinals in a row at the Qatar Total Open losing to Halep, the Dubai Tennis Championships losing to Bencic and the BNP Paribas Open losing to Andreescu.
 At the Miami Open, she suffered a surprise defeat in her opening match against Wang Yafan.
 Svitolina's clay-court season began with back-to-back opening round losses to Pauline Parmentier at the Madrid Open and to Victoria Azarenka at the Italian Open, where she was the two-time defending champion and had held a match point leading 5–2 in the final set.
 At the French Open, Svitolina was defeated in the third round by the 2016 champion, Garbiñe Muguruza.
-After losing in her opening rounds at the Birmingham Classic (to Margarita Gasparyan) and Eastbourne International (to Alizé Cornet), Svitolina proceeded to reach her first Grand Slam semifinal at Wimbledon, she faced eventual champion Simona Halep and was defeated in straight sets.
+After losing in her opening rounds at the Birmingham Classic (to Margarita Gasparyan) and Eastbourne International (to Alizé Cornet), Svitolina proceeded to reach her first Grand Slam semifinal at Wimbledon, where she faced eventual champion Simona Halep and was defeated in straight sets.

 Svitolina's North American hard-court season began at the Silicon Valley Classic, where as the top seed, she fell to Maria Sakkari in the quarterfinals.
 She would then fall to Sofia Kenin in both the quarterfinals of the Rogers Cup and the Round of 16 at the Western & Southern Open.
 At the US Open, she reached her second successive Grand Slam semifinal, where she was defeated in straight sets by Serena Williams.
 In the Asian swing, Svitolina reached the quarterfinal in the Zhengzhou Open, losing to Kristina Mladenovic, the second round in the Guangzhou Open, retiring to Marie Bouzková, the quarterfinal in the Wuhan Open losing to eventual runner-up Alison Riske, and lost to Kiki Bertens in the China Open quarterfinals.
 Finally, she lost to Veronika Kudermetova in the second round of the Kremlin Cup.

 Belinda Bencic qualified for the first time at the WTA Finals.

 On 19 October, Belinda Bencic was announced as the final qualifier after reaching the final in Moscow.